cc-Mehdi/Introduction-to-Network/Contents/04_Proxies.md

 A proxy, in general, refers to a device or service that acts as an intermediary in communication between two parties.
 The key role of being an intermediary in a proxy is that the middle device must be able to inspect the contents of the traffic.
 If the middle device simply passes the traffic through without inspection, it is called a Gateway, not a proxy.

+## Difference Between VPN and Proxy:

+Many people mistakenly think that changing an IP address means using a proxy.
+However, a VPN (Virtual Private Network) is more commonly used for changing geographical location and encrypting traffic.
+But a VPN in most cases is not a proxy, because it doesn’t act as an intermediary for inspecting content; instead, it encrypts and tunnels the traffic.

+## OSI Layer and Proxy:

+A proxy typically operates at Layer 7 (Application Layer) of the OSI model, as it deals with inspecting content (such as HTTP requests).
+This differentiates it from a Gateway or VPN, which may operate at lower layers, such as Layer 3 (Network Layer).

 ## Types of Proxies:

 1. Dedicated Proxy / Forward Proxy